Holography for stress-energy tensor flows: Holography

 The volume of the torus is $V=\det(R^i_{~a})$.
 The components of the stress-energy tensor in the new coordinate are

 The deformed energy and angular momentum are

 To obtain the deformed energy for a given deformation, one should fix $\mathcal{L}$ (or $h$) and $a_i$ by identifying quantities that are not deformed.
-One such quantity is the area of the event horizon at $\rho=\mathcal{L}^{-d/2}$
+One such quantity is the area of the event horizon at $\rho=\mathcal{L}^{-d/2}$,

 The event horizon area corresponds to the degeneracy of states, which should be unchanged under variation of $\tau$ and $R^i_{~a}$.
 The bulk angular momenta correspond to the momenta of the states in the field theory.
 The periodicity condition of the wave function requires that $J_i R^i_{~a}$ should be integer multiples of $2\pi$ and thus invariant under continuous change of $\tau$ and $R^i_{~a}$.
-Now we have
+Now, we have

-The constants are determined by the undeformed energy and momenta.
+The constants are fixed by the undeformed energy and momenta.
 For a specific deformation, one can obtain the deformed energy by using the explicit expressions of $t_\alpha$ and $\omega_\alpha$ to solve the constraints.
 For generic deformations, we instead derive flow equations for the deformed energy.
 By taking derivatives of these constraints with respect to $\tau$ and $R^i_{~a}$, one can express the derivatives of $\mathcal{L}$ and $a_i$ as functions of $\mathcal{L}$ and $a_i$.
-We show in the appendix that
+We show in Supplemental Material \cite{supp} that

 Equation \eqref{Tij} is consistent with the field theory interpretation of the stress-energy tensor.